 After the questioning period is over, the Chair will ask the student and the audience to leave the room.
 The Chair then moderates an in-camera session where the Supervisory Committee members decide the outcome of the proposal defense.
-A successful defense is one in which the overall average score on the "Oral Defense Evaluation Form" is "0" or greater; an unsuccessful defense is one in which the overall average score on the "Oral Defense Evaluation Form" is "0" or greater; an unsuccessful defense is one in which the overall average score is less than "0".
+A successful defense is one in which the overall average score on the "Oral Defense Evaluation Form" is "0" or greater; an unsuccessful defense is one in which the overall average score is less than "0".
 The Chair summarizes the feedback in written format, including scores on the "Oral Defense Evaluation Form" and additional feedback given by the committee.